aaronfreed/aaronfreed.github.io/README.md

 You can contact me on Discord at **@Aaron#6608** (or **@aaron6608**).
 We&rsquo;ll need a server in common if you don&rsquo;t want to wait for me to check my message requests; the **[*Hellpak* Discord](https://discord.gg/DTMvjFqtTA)** and **[*Marathon* Discord](https://discord.gg/NmE66Mhq2a)** are two of your best bets.
 You can also contact me through my **[YouTube channel](https://youtube.com/@MarathonVidmaster)**.
 I don&rsquo;t check email often enough for that to be a reliable form of contact.

 I&rsquo;m also a member of **[last.fm](http://last.fm/user/Cassandra-Leo)**, **[Rate Your Music](https://rateyourmusic.com/~Cassandra_Leo)**, and several other websites that I check even less often than I check my email; however, those interested in my musical influences may find them enlightening.

+Also, in case the insane amount of detail here didn’t make it obvious, I&rsquo;m neurodivergent.

 More to come when I feel like updating this further.